kennethreitz/kennethreitz.org/data/software/responder.md

 # Responder: a Familiar Web Framework

 Responder is a web framework for Python.
 It is highly experimental and is not recommended for production use.
+I personally consider this project to be an academic exercise, and recommend reading through the code, however!

+I think it was a little ahead of its time.
+FastAPI is a more mature and production-ready alternative.

 ## The Basic Idea